DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240711_release-test-plan.md

 ### Exit Criteria:
 - testing is complete
-- logged issues are fixed and retested
+- all logged issues are fixed and retested
 - sanity check in preprod are completed